 Royal Icing Instructions

 Beat 1 tsp. of vanilla, and 2 egg whites thoroughly in bowl.
-Add by large spoonfuls 3 1/2 cups of powdered sugar, mixing well after each addition.
+Add by large spoonful 3 1/2 cups of powdered sugar, mixing well after each addition.
 Beat on medium high speed for several minutes.
 Check consistency.
 How much powdered sugar you add is totally dependent on how thick you need the frosting to be.

 To use royal icing for affixing items to a gingerbread house, you want the icing robust and a tad thick.
 To use the icing to decorate cookies, you want it a lot thinner and very spreadable.